ypushpender463/signspeak2/README.md

-# Firebase Studio
+# SignSpeak

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application for real-time English and ASL translation.

-To get started, take a look at src/app/page.tsx.
+To get started, run `npm run dev` and open http://localhost:9002 in your browser.